Bernard Dujon: The origin of genes and chromosomal amplifications

 Sequencing yeast genomes led to the discovery of many new genes of unknown function, phylogenetically unrelated.
 This led to the question of their very origin.
 Bernard Dujon tried to tackle this problem by setting up an experimental system to study the evolution of tRNA genes.
 During the course of these experiments, he discovered that yeast strains in which an essential amino-acyl-tRNA synthetase had been replaced by its homologue from Yarrowia lipolytica, a distantly related yeast, were severely unfit.
 However, normal growth revertants appeared in the culture at a high frequency.
 Whole-genome sequencing of these mutants showed that the chromosomal segment containing the foreign tRNA synthetase had been amplified by a rolling circle mechanism, creating a variety of aberrant chromosomal structures under constant evolution.
 While looking for tRNA duplication, Bernard Dujon discovered the amplification of its cognate tRNA synthetase.

 Interspecific hybridizations

-Fascinated by interspecific hybridizations that spontaneously occurred frequently in nature, Bernard Dujon last scientific project was to create artificial yeast species resulting from forced hybridization between two known yeast species and to study genome evolution of these new hybrids.
-This was the PhD project of Lucia Morales, last of the many students trained by Bernard Dujon over the course of his long career.
-Making these hybrids at the bench proved to me much more challenging than initially expected, suggesting that laboratory conditions may not favor interspecific hybridizations between distant yeast species.
+Interested in interspecific hybridizations that spontaneously occurred frequently in nature, Bernard Dujon's last scientific project was to create artificial yeast species, resulted from forced hybridization between two known yeast species, and to study genome evolution of these new hybrids.
+This was the PhD project of Lucia Morales, last of the many students trained by Bernard Dujon over the course of his career.
+Making these hybrids at the bench proved to be much more challenging than initially expected, suggesting that laboratory conditions may not favor interspecific hybridizations between distant yeast species.